JosiahParry/CNG_training/README.md

 # Camp NextGen Training

 This repsitory contains the documents and resources for data staff training on Git & R.

+These are changes to track in Git